Sony Alpha a6600 Review:

 The NFC feature on the A6600 enables touch-based communication between the device and other NFC-enabled items, such as smartphones.

-Sony A6600’s Bluetooth connectivity feature is handy for connecting other devices that support it.
+Sony A6600’s Bluetooth connectivity feature is handy for connecting other supporting devices.

 Another feature we like is using our smartphone as a remote to operate our A6600.